PhantomParadeKyoto/Satoru-Gojo-Red-mod-costume-phanphara/README.md

 ## Description:

-U can change base kit of red Satoru on donate variant
+U can change base kit of red Satoru to donate variant
 ---
 V1 - don't know how to work with USM file, so u gotta see base ver of ult animation
 ---